pascal-winter/website/_portfolio/titanic.md

 ```

 ### Training
-We can than then train each classifier and store their accuracy:
+We can than then train each classifier and store their fit accuracy:

 ```python
 for i in range(len(models)):